biocore/qiime/doc/install/install.rst

 =========================
 Installing QIIME natively
 =========================
-QIIME consists of native code and additionally wraps many external applications.
+QIIME consists of native python code and additionally wraps many external applications.
 This gives the user flexibility to easily build their own analysis pipelines, making use of popular microbial community analysis tools.
 QIIME handles the processing of input and output of these applications, so the user can spend time analyzing their data rather than parsing, writing, and converting file formats.

 As a consequence of this 'pipeline' architecture, depending on the features of QIIME that you plan to use, you may or may not need all of QIIME's dependencies.
 Getting all of these applications working correctly can be difficult, which is why we distribute the QIIME virtual box.
 If you are a beginner user, or just testing QIIME to see if it will meet your needs, you may want to begin with the `virtual box <./virtual_box.html>`_ which will greatly ease installation.